A Fair Loss Function for Network Pruning: Experiments

 Our first task was the celebrity face classification task using the CelebA dataset \cite{celeba} as outlined by \citet{hooker}, in which a model is trained to identify faces as blonde or non-blonde.
 The CelebA dataset contains over 200 000 images of celebrity faces with various annotations.
 While blonde non-male samples make up 14.05\% of the training data, blond male samples make up only 0.85\% of the training data.
 We used the provided data splits with 80\% of the available data being used for training with the remaining data split evenly for validation and testing.

-Our second task is the skin lesion classification task using the Fitzpatrick17k dataset \cite{fitzpatrick}.
+Our second task was the skin lesion classification task using the Fitzpatrick17k dataset \cite{fitzpatrick}.
 The Fitzpatrick17k dataset consists of 16 577 images of skin conditions.
 We trained our models to classify the samples as non-neoplastic, benign or malignant.
 Due to missing and invalid images we were only able to use 16 526 images.
 Each sample in the dataset is assigned a Fitzpatrick score that categorizes the skin tone of the sample.
 We trained our models on only samples with light skin tone scores of 1 or 2, and evaluated the model on medium skin tone scores of 3 or 4 as well as dark skin tone scores of 5 or 6.
 We used a random 25\% of the medium and dark skin tones as a validation set with the remainder used as a test set.
+As the skin tones the model is trained on and evaluated on differ, this is an out-of-distribution task.

+Our final task was the CIFAR-10 classification task \cite{cifar10}.
+The CIFAR-10 dataset consists of 50 000 training images and 10 000 testing images evenly distributed between 10 classes.
+Unlike the previous tasks, there is no known fairness concern that we are targeting for the CIFAR-10 task.
+Instead, this task allows us to examine the impact of the PW loss on overall model performance after pruning.